ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - IAM, STS, CloudFront are Global Service events and log to `us-east-1`
   - Trail must be enabled to do this
 - NOT REALTIME - There is a delay ~ 15 min
+- **Test note:** Can enable log file validation to ensure integrity of log files after CloudTrail delivered it.

 ---